CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

   ![](./media/image-48.png)

 ### Task 1.2: Understand a flow
-In this task, you will explore **Prompt flow** a feature within the Azure AI Studio.
+In this task, you will explore **prompt flow,** a feature within the Azure AI Studio.

-1. A flow in Prompt flow serves as an executable workflow that streamlines the development of your LLM-based AI application.
+1. A flow in prompt flow serves as an executable workflow that streamlines the development of your LLM-based AI application.
 It provides a comprehensive framework for managing data flow and processing within your application.

 1. Prompt flow is a feature within the Azure AI Studio that allows you to author flows.
-Flows are executable workflows often consist of three parts:
+Flows are executable workflows that often consist of three parts:

-    - **Inputs**: Represent data passed into the flow.
-Can be different data types like strings, integers, or boolean.
+    - **Inputs**: Inputs stand for the data passed into the flow.
+It can be different data types like strings, integers, or boolean.
-    - **Nodes**: Represent tools that perform data processing, task execution, or algorithmic operations.
+    - **Nodes**: Nodes represent tools that perform data processing, task execution, or algorithmic operations.
-    - **Outputs**: Represent the data produced by the flow.
+    - **Outputs**: Outputs is all about the data produced by the flow.

       ![](./media/image-49.png)